 “I just used the Sanskrit names of all these things, and the pandit got scared thinking that this was some unknown piece of literature.”

-The whole court burst out laughing, and Sri Krishnadevaraya praised Tenali Rama for his wit and humor.
+The whole court laughed, and Sri Krishnadevaraya praised Tenali Rama for his wit, astuteness, and humor.

 Moral of the story